Category:110 State and Federal Wage Rates and Other Requirements

 On smaller jobs it may be possible to interview every employee over time.
 There is no need to interview an individual a second time unless additional interviews are justified.
 Once everyone on a job has been interviewed, a note can be used for documentation and wage interviews can cease until new employees are present on the job.

-The interviewer should determine employee's name, employer's name, classification of employee, actual wage paid, and posted wage.
-All wage rate interviews shall be recorded on the Employee Interview Form CR-1.
-All questions on the form should be asked during the interview.
+All wage rate interviews must be recorded on the Employee Interview Form CR-1.
+All questions on the form must be asked during the interview and a response noted.

 For tracking purposes, interview occurrences should be designated in AWP as a Daily Work Report (DWR) “Wage Interview” remark type.
 The remark must begin with a single digit numeric character in order for the Cognos report to correctly calculate the number of wage interviews conducted for a given contract (for example, “2 wage interviews conducted today…”).